By chance, in

 Rommel knew that no tank could climb these

 steep bluffs.
-So he reinforced the
+Once he reinforced the

-'draws' with extra weapons, but decided mine
+'Draws' with extra weapons, he decided

-fields and limited numbers of machine gun
+fields and a limited number of machine gun

-nests would be sufficient to defend the
+nests and snipers would be sufficient to defend the

 hills from any attack not supported by